-Υ You also need to think about whether you are feeling calm, relaxed and happy. С Common Health Issues S Some common health issues are: • Allergies Asthma Skin Disorders Depression and Anxiety Diabetes Cough, Cold, Sore Throat Difficulty Sleeping Obesity P revent Health Issues • Cutting back on unhealthy and sugary foods Drinking enough water everyday Not smoking or drinking alcohol Exercising for at least 30 minutes a day, 4-5 times a week Taking vaccinations when required 1.
-Get minimum 7-8 hours of sleep every night.
+- Eating healthy foods like fruits, vegetables and nuts

+- Cutting back on unhealthy and sugary foods

+- Drinking enough water everyday

+- Not smoking or drinking alcohol

+- Exercising for at least 30 minutes a day, 4-5 times a week

+- Taking vaccinations when required

+- Practicing yoga exercises and meditation

+How many of these health standards do you follow?
+Tick the ones that app ly to you.
+1. Get minimum 7-8 hours of sleep every night.
 2. Avoid checking email first thing in the morning and right before you go to bed at night.
 3. Don't skip meals - eat regular meals at correct meal times.
 4. Read a little bit every single day.
 5. Eat more home cooked food than junk food.
 6. Stand more than you sit.
-7. 8.
-Drink a glass of water first thing in the morning and have at least 8 glasses of water through the day.
-Go to the doctor and dentist for regular check-ups.
+7. Drink a glass of water first thing in the morning and have at least 8 glasses of water through the day.
+8. Go to the doctor and dentist for regular check-ups.
 9. Exercise for 30 minutes at least 5 days a week.
 10. Avoid consuming lots of aerated beverages.

-What is Hygiene?
+-9.1.1.2 What is Hygiene?